 What should I avoid before my chemical peel appointment?

 Many clients are asked to pause retinoids, exfoliating acids, harsh scrubs, and facial waxing before a peel.
-Your esthetician will give you a prep plan based on what you use now.
+Susie will give you a prep plan based on what you use now.

 What should I avoid after a chemical peel in Fort Lauderdale?

-Avoid direct sun, heat-heavy workouts if your skin feels irritated, picking at flaking skin, and strong actives until you are cleared.
+Avoid direct sun, heat-heavy workouts if your skin feels irritated, picking at flaking skin, and strong activities until you are cleared.
 Sunscreen and gentle care are key.

 How many customized chemical peels do I need?